mikesposito/tunnelify/CONTRIBUTING.md

 type(scope): Short description...

-type can be one of feature, fix, tests, chore, docs etc..
+**type** can be one of feat, fix, tests, chore, docs etc..

+**scope** should immediately indicate the file, component or package involved in the commit (more detailed is better)

 ### Testing